Austin Price

-Austin Price (born September 16, 1995) is an American basketball player for Heroes Den Bosch of the BNXT League.
+Austin Price (born September 16, 1995) is an American basketball player who plays for Pelister of the Macedonian League.

 Early life

 Price was born in Indianapolis, Indiana, moved to Detroit when he was a sophomore in high school, and his hometown is Farmington Hills, Michigan.
-He is 6-4, 185 pounds (193cm, 83kg).
+He is 6-4, 185 pounds (193 cm, 83 kg).

 He attended high school at Detroit Country Day (2013) in Michigan.
 Price played for the high school basketball team as a combo guard and team captain.
 As a junior, Price averaged 16 points, five assists, and two steals per game.
 As a senior he was team captain.
 Academically, he had a 3.65 GPA.

 College

 Price attended Lehigh University (2017), majoring in Finance.
 He was a member of the Kappa Alpha Psi fraternity.
 He played basketball for the Lehigh Mountain Hawks basketball team in the Patriot League.
 As a freshman in 2013-14, he was named to the Patriot League All-Rookie Team, and to the Patriot League Academic Honor Roll.
 As a junior in 2015-16 he was second in the league with 55 steals and 1.7 steals per game, and was named third team All-Patriot League.
 As a senior in 2016-17 he was third in the league with 74 three-point field goals, and was again named third team All-Patriot League.
 He ended his Lehigh career second in school history with 240 three-pointers, and 13th in scoring with 1,453 points.